Meticillin Resistant Staphylococcus aureus (MRSA)

 What happens on discharge from hospital?

-Having MRSA does not mean that discharge from hospital will be delayed.
-Patients will be discharged from hospital as soon as they are medically fit.
+If you have MRSA, this does not mean your discharge from hospital will be delayed.
+You will be discharged from hospital as soon as they are medically fit.

-No special precautions need to be taken at home beyond normal hygiene measures.
+You do not need to take any special precautions at home, other than normal hygiene measures.
 Please ask a member of staff if you have any questions.

-Swabs to find out if MRSA has been cleared are generally not needed.
-MRSA is only an issue in a hospital setting where patients are ill, have surgical wounds and / or tubes and drains in place that break the skin, and where staff have lots of “hands on” contact.
+Swabs to find out if you no longer have MRSA are generally not needed.
+MRSA is only an issue in a hospital setting where patients:

 Further information